spdk/spdk-csi/README.md

 **_NOTE:_**

 Below example is a simplest test system running in a single host or VM.
 No NVMe device is required, memory based bdev is used instead.
+[docs/multi-node.md](docs/multi-node.md) introduces how to deploy SPDKCSI on multiple nodes with NVMe devices.

 ---